CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.1.1 network architecture and design.txt

 ### 2 3 Improper construction of networks

-If a network is improperly set up or expanded incorrectly, unsafe network topologies and network configurations can arise.
+If a network is improperly constructed or improperly extended, unsafe network topologies and network configurations can arise.
 This makes it easier for attackers to find security holes, penetrate the institution's internal network and extract information, manipulate data or disrupt entire production systems.
 Also, attackers in a faulty network, which the security systems can only monitor to a limited extent, remain unrecognized for longer.

 3 requirements
 ---------------